fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/v1.0.12/Set-AzureRmSqlServerAuditingPolicy.md

 # Set-AzureRmSqlServerAuditingPolicy

 ## SYNOPSIS
-Changes the auditing policy of a nextref_database server.
+Changes the auditing policy of a SQL Database server.

 ## SYNTAX